Gabriella439/turtle/slides/slides.md

 * Folds
 * Patterns

-I've hosted slides on go/learn so that people can follow along locally
+I'm hosting slides on Github so that people can follow along locally

 # Overview of Haskell